 - A compost tumbler is sealed so it generates heat more quickly, speeding up the composting process

-- The tumbler can rotate, which means that you can mix its contents more easily.
+- The tumbler can rotate, which means that you can mix its contents more easily

 Are Compost Tumblers Any Good?

 Before buying one, it’s natural to wonder if compost tumblers are any good and if they’re worth the money.
 To some people, they can’t compost without them, but it depends on your abilities and situation as to whether you need one.

 A compost tumbler will generate and hold heat more effectively than an open composter drum, heap or pile will.
 This is because it’s all enclosed.

-What we love about them the most, though, is that you can mix the compost more easily.
+What I love about them the most, though, is that you can mix the compost more easily.
 You simply turn the handle to turn the drum over.
-It is a fantastic selling point for people who may struggle to turn a compost heap every few days.In addition, there is minimal smell when you use a compost tumbler.
-This also means you won’t attract wildlife like you would when starting a compost pile.
+It is a fantastic selling point for people who may struggle to turn a compost heap every few days.
+It literally takes seconds to rotate the tumbler.

-What’s also great is they are usually on wheels.
+What’s also great is they are often on wheels.
 This means you can move them around as needed.
 You may want to roll it to your garden when you are taking out the compost but keep it closer to your home to fill with kitchen scraps.

 How Do You Make Compost in a Compost Tumbler?

 Compost is really easy to make, no matter how you’re making it or what you’re making it in.
 You just need to learn what kinds of things you can compost, and then follow the tumble composting procedure below.

 Three Easy Steps to How a Compost Tumbler Works

 To start composting in a tumbler, here are the things you need to do: